FATF compliance technology – how innovation drives global AML performance

 Examples of FATF compliance technology in use

 The industry’s adoption of FATF-aligned technologies shows a shift toward measurable performance and auditable transparency.
-According to the EY Global Financial Crime Survey 2024, financial institutions are advancing in several areas:
+According to the EY Global Financial Crime Survey 2024, financial institutions are advancing in several areas:- AI-driven AML monitoring systems that cut false positives by more than half.

 - Federated analytics that let multiple banks share risk insights without revealing customer data.